Adult Court FAQs

 What is a Certificate of Relief from Disabilities?

-If you receive a sentence of probation, you may be eligible to apply for a Certificate of Relief from Disabilities.
-It generally removes statutory or legal bars to employment for people convicted of a crime.
+If you receive a sentence of probation, you may be eligible to apply for a Certificate of Relief from Disabilities, which generally removes statutory or legal barriers to employment for people convicted of a crime.
 Therefore, instead of being automatically disqualified from holding certain jobs because of your conviction, the employer must consider you on an individual basis.
 In order to be eligible for a certificate of relief, you cannot have been convicted of more than one felony.

 What is a Certificate of Good Conduct?